 Bank holding companies ("BHCs") and national banks are subject to capital adequacy standards adopted by the Board of Governors of the Federal Reserve System ("Federal Reserve"), the Office of the Comptroller of the Currency ("OCC") and the Federal Deposit Insurance Corporation ("FDIC") (collectively, the "Federal Banking Agencies").
 The capital adequacy standards set forth minimum risk-based and leverage capital requirements that are based on quantitative and qualitative measures of assets and off-balance sheet items.
-As an insured depository institution, we are also subject to Prompt Corrective Action ("PCA") capital regulations.
+Moreover, as insured depository institutions, the Banks are subject to Prompt Corrective Action ("PCA") capital regulations.